+Chapter Quiz

+3.1.
+What Is Culture?

-- 1. The terms and are often used interchangeably, but have nuances that differentiate them.
+1. as and are often used interchangeably, but not not not not not not not not not no

-- a. imperialism and relativism

-- b. culture and society
+culture and society

-- c. society and ethnocentrism
+c. society and ethnocentrism

-- d. ethnocentrism and xenocentrism
+d. ethnocentrism and xenocentrism

-- 2. The American flag is a material object that denotes the United States of America; however, there are certain connotations that many associate with the flag, like bravery and freedom.
+2. The American flag is a material object that denotes the United States of America; however, there are certain connotations that many associate with the flag, like bravery and freedom.
 In this example, what are bravery and freedom?

-- a. symbols
+a. symbols

-- b. language
+b. language

-- c. material culture
+c. material culture

-- d. nonmaterial culture
+d. nonmaterial culture

-- 3. The belief that one's culture is inferior to another culture is called?
+3. The belie of that one's culture is inferior to another culture is called?

-- a. ethnocentrism
+a. ethnocentrism

-- b. nationalism
+b. nationalism

-- c. xenocentrism
+c. xenocentrism

-- d. imperialism

-- 4. Rodney and Elise are American students studying abroad in Italy.
+4. Rodney and Elise are American students studying abroad in Italy.
 When they are introduced to their host families, the families kiss them on both cheeks.
 When Rodney's host brother introduces himself and kisses Rodney on both cheeks, Rodney pulls back in surprise.
 Where he is from, unless they are romantically involved, men do not kiss one another.
-This is an example of:
+This is an example

-- a. culture shock

-- b. imperialism

-- c. ethnocentrism

-- d. xenocentrism